zenml-io/zenml/docs/book/stack_components/artifact_store.md

 Out of the box, ZenML comes with a `LocalArtifactStore` implementation, which is a simple implementation for a local setup.

-Moreover, additional artifact stores can be found in specific `integrations` modules, such as the `GCPArtifactStore` in the `gcp` integration and the `AzureArtifactStore` in the `azure` integration.
+Moreover, additional artifact stores can be found in specific `integration` modules, such as the `GCPArtifactStore` in the `gcp` integration and the `AzureArtifactStore` in the `azure` integration.